jonthedev/jdev/README.md

 This space serves as a online portfolio to showcase some of my projects.

-Check my [github readme](https://github.com/jonthedev/jonthedev) for more my details about me.
+Check my [github readme](https://github.com/jonthedev/jonthedev) for more details about me.